tx7do/kratos-cli/sql-kratos/README.md

 # SQL → Kratos Microservice

-This tool imports the SQL database schema into Kratos microservice code.
+This tool imports the SQL database schemas and generates Kratos microservice code.

 ## HOW TO INSTALL